 - In Alison Bechdel's collection of Dykes To Watch Out For comics, the introduction where she explains herself and the comic contains flashbacks with a box that name-drops a song for each decade: "that disco mix of the Star Wars theme" for 1977, "Physical" by Olivia Newton-John for 1981, and "She's All I Ever Had" by Ricky Martin for 1999.

-- Named for the scene in Back to the Future when Marty McFly enters Hill Valley in 1955 to find that the town square is completely decked out to reflect The Fifties.
+- Named for the scene in the original film when Marty McFly enters Hill Valley in 1955 to find that the town square is completely decked out to reflect The Fifties.
 The song "Mr. Sandman," as performed by the Four Aces, plays over this scene.

 - Similar sequences appear for 2015 Hill Valley, alternate 1985 Hill Valley and 1885 Hill Valley, in movies two, two, and three respectively.
 Alternate 1985 is set to "I Can't Drive 55" by Sammy Hagar, but the other two don't get songs.
 The 1885 sequence includes a small harmonica bit of the BTTF theme tune, when Marty is looking at the courthouse in construction.